-Slides on min-max fairness tabular method and QCN are missing.

-If a slide takes less than 5 seconds, it does not appear in the video.

-When it comes to explaining calculation, it's not very clear in the video, because we cannot see which part of the ppt is being pointed while speaking.
+- Slides on the min-max fairness tabular method and QCN are missing.
+If a slide takes less than 5 seconds, it does not appear in the video. - When explaining calculation, it's unclear in the video because we cannot see which part of the ppt is being pointed while speaking.
 Is it possible to do an illustration from a blank paper?

-Good feedback for future.
+Good feedback for the future.